SPELLWEAVER - Canal and River Boatmen

 Canals in Yorkshire, including lots of photos of the various canal routes.
 Interesting and informative.

-Lots of canal pictures
+Pick "Theme Explorer" then "Transport and communications" Lots of canal pictures

 Somewhere I know rather well!
 Spent many a happy hour walking along the canal towpath!
 I also recall it freezing solid one winter when I must have been about 6, and my Mum letting me walk on it - at the edges at least....
 It was odd to be able to see the waterweed still moving under the ice.